Skip to content

 AI models learn from data, and if that data reflects real-world biases, the model will learn and even amplify them.
 This can lead to unfair or discriminatory outcomes, creating significant ethical and legal problems.
 Observability is your tool for uncovering and addressing these hidden biases.
 By analyzing your model's outputs across different demographics and data segments, you can spot patterns of unfairness.
 For example, you can check if your model consistently provides less favorable results for one group over another.
 This insight is the first step toward making sure the AI is fair by allowing you to retrain the model, adjust its parameters, or implement post-processing fixes to ensure equitable outcomes for everyone.

-Find security vulnerabilities
+Uncovering critical security vulnerabilities

 AI systems are a prime target for new kinds of attacks.
 Bad actors can use malicious inputs to trick your model, attempt to steal the model itself, or exploit it to access sensitive data.
 Observability acts as your surveillance system, helping you detect unusual activity that could signal an attack.
 By monitoring for strange input patterns or unexpected model behavior, you can identify threats in real time.
 It also helps you prevent accidental data leaks.
 For instance, you can check if the AI accidentally shares private information (PII) in its responses.
 This continuous vigilance is essential for protecting your intellectual property, your customers' data, and your company's reputation from security breaches.